Big Brother (Australian TV series): Third house (2021–2023)

-Fourth house (2025–present)
+Fourth house (2025)

-On 27 July 2025, it was confirmed that Big Brother would return to Dreamworld for Channel Ten's new series, with the new house situated in the Dreamworld Exhibition Centre.
+On 27 July 2025, it was confirmed that Big Brother would return to Dreamworld for Channel 10’s new series, with the new house situated in the Dreamworld Exhibition Centre.
 In addition, live shows will also come from a new studio set in Dreamworld right outside of the house.

+Due to the house being located inside Dreamworld, this allowed patrons on certain rides to see into the house garden, with some overhead yelling to the housemates during episodes and live streams.

+Following the conclusion of the 2025 season, the house was opened up for tours between 26 December 2025 - 11 January 2026.

+Fifth house (2026)

+Channel 10 has confirmed production of Big Brother will relocate from the Gold Coast to Brisbane for the upcoming 2026 season.
+A location is yet to be confirmed.

 Theme music

 The theme music was adapted from the original theme used in the original Big Brother, which aired in the Netherlands.
 The theme for Big Brother Australia was written by Siew Ooi and 001 Productions in Melbourne.
 The track is an extended version of the main title theme used in the first two seasons of Big Brother Australia, and tracks heard throughout the seasons that followed are shorter, remixed versions of this track.
 The original track can sometimes be heard in the background when eviction votes, or the nomination tally in the Nominations show, are shown on screen, or when eviction phone numbers are during a show.
 In 2008, the theme music was retooled into an electric amplified remix, in counterpart of the format changes that were made that year.
 Four years later in the 2012 revival of the program, the original theme song returned with a futuristic remix.
-The theme song was completely absent from the 2020 season.
+The theme song was completely absent from seasons that aired on Seven Network from 2020 to 2023.
 From 2025 onwards, the original theme song returned to the show with a remix, combining elements from the original theme music and later remixes in its original run.

 The title theme was initially released as a single.
-The track was an extended mix of the main title theme used in the first two seasons, and was released with an acoustic "Diary Room" mix and a more trance-influenced "Eviction" mix.
+The track was an extended mix of the main title theme used in the first two seasons and was released with an acoustic "Diary Room" mix and a more trance-influenced "Eviction" mix.
 It barely scraped in the top 50, but was re-released a few months later where it reached #12 on the ARIA charts in 2001 with a B-Side of The Sirens' hit "Don't You Think That It's Strange", which was also co-written by Big Brother 2001 housemates; the Diary Room mix; and an extended version of the Big Brother Uncut theme.